raseidi/llm-peft-ppm/README.md

 * This repo has code and scripts to fine-tune large language models (LLMs) for multi-task PPM.
 * We use [uv](https://docs.astral.sh/uv/guides/install-python/) to manage our local environment.
-* Tested only on Ubuntu 24.04 using python 3.12.
+* Tested only on Ubuntu 24.04 using Python 3.12.

 ## Requirements